bayinfosys/bayinfosys.github.io/03-how-does-chat-gpt-work/03-how-does-chat-gpt-work.md

 Each has a specific, measureable quanities which reflect value and cost to the product as a whole.

 If you would like to discuss a breakdown of similar products, please contact us from our [main page](https://www.bayis.co.uk/#contact-us).

-Together, these elements form a powerful system that's transforming our interaction with technology.
-As AI continues to evolve, understanding how these products work becomes increasingly important.